learn-co-students/dumbo-web-082619/15-rails-forms/LEARNING_GOALS.md

 - Use Rails generators to create models/migrations/routes/controllers/views
 - Explain how routes in Rails interact with the controller, and configure routes using `resources`
 - Use ActionView helpers like `link_to`, `button_to` and `form_for` to help write HTML
-- Use strong params to allow creating/updating models with mass assignment
+- Use `params.permit` to allow creating/updating models with mass assignment